 Above-ground pool liner reviews and more.
-While I do rate pool liners and tell you where to buy a good cheap one, I also explain how to compare one pool liner to another.
 After reading this article, you will be able to buy a good pool liner from any manufacturer.
-I also share my experience and offer industry insights so you can learn for yourself which above ground pool liner is best for your pool.
+I also share my experience and offer industry insights so you can learn for yourself which is the best above-ground pool liner for your swimming pool.

 Vinyl Liner Manufacturer Stock

 All manufacturers buy stock from suppliers, some from the same suppliers.
 Some vinyl is cheap and includes recycled plastics with little plasticizers.
 Some prints will not hold up well to chlorine and UV rays, some will.
 Some liner prints/patterns come in more than one thickness.
 Same print/different vinyl quality!

 Above-Ground Pool Liner Thickness

 Here is the problem: No “above-ground pool liner manufacturer” includes the mil measurement.
 They do not list it on the box, the order sheets, literature; they do not display it anywhere.
 Whereas, in-ground pool liner manufacturers only speak of pool liner thickness in mils.

 Most above-ground liner manufacturers designate their best pool liners with an “HG”.
 I can tell you from my experience buying and installing above-ground liners, all the HG versions have been thick and good quality pool liners.
 The Swimline manufacturer uses the word Perma to display thickness.
 The higher the Perma value the thicker the vinyl.

 A thousandth of an inch is a derived unit of length in an inch-based system of units.
 Equal to 0.001 inches, it is normally referred to as a thou /ˈθaʊ/, athousandth, or (particularly in the United States) a mil. -Wikipedia